The second time making the cake I was surprised by how quickly everything went. Its amazing how much smoother life is with a plan.

 Huh.
 I gotta remember that.

-Here is an important step… IMMEDIATELY out of the oven, like say within five minutes at most, I removed the cakes from their pans and cut of the top dome of both 8in cakes.
+Here is an important step… immediately out of the oven, within five minutes at most, I removed the cakes from their pans and cut the top dome of both 8-inch cakes.

 I then placed the cut parts together.
-(It should look like a two layer cake here, except without frosting) Then put it in the freezer for no less then five hours.
+(It should look like a two layer cake here, except without frosting) Then put it in the freezer for no less than five hours.

 The reason I do this is: